-6. Enable the options Person, Vehicle or Others to have the camera react to people, vehicles, or non-people/vehicle objects.
-Selecting the person/vehicle options will result in fewer false intrusion detection events and will also exclude, for example,

-- animals.
-If none of these three options are selected, the camera will react to all types of objects. - 7.
+- 6. Enable the options Person and/or Vehicle to have the camera react to people or vehicles.
+Selecting the person/vehicle options will result in fewer false intrusion detection events and will also exclude, for example, animals.
+If neither option is selected, the camera will react to all types of objects. - 7.
 Set the Sensitivity level between 1 and 100.
 The higher the value, the more easily the line crossing action can be detected. - 8.
 If desired, select another line crossing area to configure from the Line dropdown menu.
 Up to four cross lines can be configured. - 9.
 Set the arming schedule for the alarm input.
-See "To set up motion detection" on page 57 for more information. - 10.
+See "To set up motion detection" on page 49 for more information. - 10.
 Specify the linkage method when an event occurs.
 Select one or more response methods for the system when a line cross detection alarm is triggered.

 Send Email Send an email to a specified address when there is a motion detection alarm.
 Note: You must configure email settings before enabling this option.
-See "To set up the email parameters" on page 31 for further information.
-If you want to send the event snapshot together with the email, select the Attached Snapshot option.
+See "To set up the email parameters" on page 33 for further information.
+If you want to send the event snapshot together with the email, check the Attached Snapshot option.
 Notify Alarm Recipient Send an exception or alarm signal to remote management software when an event occurs.
-Upload to FTP/Memory Card/NAS Capture the image when an alarm is triggered and upload the picture to NAS, Memory Card or FTP server.
+Upload to FTP/Memory Card/NAS Capture the image when an alarm is triggered and upload the picture to NAS, Memory Card, or FTP server.
 Note : To upload the snapshot to NAS, you must first configure the NAS settings.
-See "NAS" on page 93 for further information.
+See "NAS" on page 79 for further information.
 To upload the snapshot to an FTP, you must first configure the FTP settings.
-See "To define the FTP parameters" on page 30 for further information.
+See "To define the FTP parameters" on page 32 for further information.
 Enable the Upload Type option.
 To upload the snapshot to FTP and NAS when motion detection or an alarm input is triggered, you must also select Enable Event-triggered Snapshot under the snapshot parameters.
-See "Storage" on page 86 on page 86 for further information.
-Trigger Alarm Output Trigger external alarm outputs when an event occurs.
-Select "Select All" or each individual alarm output.
-Note: This option is only available for cameras that support alarm output.
-Trigger Recording Triggers the recording to start in the camera.
+See "Storage" on page 73" for further information.
+Flashing Alarm A flashing white alarm light will activate when an event occurs.
+Configure more settings related to this action in the menu Configuration > Event > Basic Event > Alarm Light Output.
+White Light Trigger the white light when an event occurs.
+When enabled, you can also set a duration between 0 and 90 s. · · · · · · · · · · · · · · · · · · ·